-- 1> Copy the installer file to a CD-ROM or USB drive and insert into the console. - 2> On the screen tools menu, stop the console software using the Shutdown Software button at the bottom of the list.
+- 1> Copy the installer file to a USB pen drive and plug this into the Tiger Touch. - 2> On the screen tools menu, stop the console software using the Shutdown Software button at the bottom of the list.

 - 3> Open the tools menu again, touch the Folders icon and open the drive where the upgrade file is found. - 4> Run the installer. - 5> When the installation has completed, shut down the console and restart it.
 This will allow any operating system updates to install.